oliveiracle/first-project-maria/README.md

 The website achieved a perfect score of 100/100 in SEO (Search Engine Optimization) for both desktop and mobile.
 This indicates that the site follows fundamental SEO best practices for discoverability by search engines, including appropriate meta tags, valid structured data, and readable content.

 * ![Lighthouse SEO Desktop Score](documentation/lighthouse/seo-desktop.png)

-- ### Unfixed Bugs

-- **Minor Footer Overlap on Contact Page (Mobile):** My tutor kindly pointed out that the footer can overlap the map on the contact page on very tall mobile screens.
-I tried to fix this with a modern Flexbox layout, but unfortunately, it caused major issues and broke the design on the other pages.
-Since keeping the whole site stable and working is the top priority, I decided to undo that fix and leave this as a known, minor visual bug for now.

 ## Deployment
 - This site was deployed using **GitHub Pages**.
 Below are the steps followed: